dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Course Team.md

  - Chemical and construction engineering
  - Honours was in the use of AI and identifying flow details
  - Worked in IP Lore and web development and software engineering
+ - Used to work in IP and software patenting

 Reuben
 - 2010 MacOS machine (chugging along)